Spymonkey: Spymonkey Workshops

 Aitor Basauri has been a staff tutor at the École Phillippe Gaulier, Paris, since 2007.
-While touring the world with Spymonkey, Basauri, sometimes with Petra Massey, runs clown workshops, described on the company website: 'You will learn how to begin to trust your instinctive and spontaneous self.
-We will teach you technically how to make people laugh through status play-offs, parody, improvisation and many more games and exercises.'
-Basauri writes, 'The performer who dares to stand before a crowd, unafraid to make mistakes and find pleasure in being wonderfully silly will reap fruitful rewards.
+While touring the world with Spymonkey, Basauri, sometimes with Petra Massey, runs clown workshops, described on the company website: "You will learn how to begin to trust your instinctive and spontaneous self.
+We will teach you technically how to make people laugh through status play-offs, parody, improvisation and many more games and exercises."
+Basauri writes, "The performer who dares to stand before a crowd, unafraid to make mistakes and find pleasure in being wonderfully silly will reap fruitful rewards.
 In Spymonkey we strongly believe that it is in this moment that the seed for the best performances can begin.
-Once up there in front of the audience, that pleasure will take you from one funny mistake to the next, always happy, always optimistic to be playing in front of the audience.'
+Once up there in front of the audience, that pleasure will take you from one funny mistake to the next, always happy, always optimistic to be playing in front of the audience."

 Professor Jane Nichols, from the Yale School of Drama, provided a testimonial: 'Aitor has boundless energy.
 He loves what he teaches and he loves to teach.
 Aitor's easy, even temperament is as genuine and reassuring as it is compelling and empowering.
 His enthusiasm for what he does is evident and contagious.
 He approaches his students as he approaches the material...with humor, with clarity and authority, with knowledge, and with profound respect.
 Just as he and the other members of the remarkable Spymonkey approach weighty, sometimes perverse or tragic material with humor and a touch of grace, so too, as Aitor approaches a student's despair or resistance or personal tragedy he applies the same humor and grace.
 That his professional work aligns dignity with absurdity is testimony to his genius as an artist.
 That he, as an artist, is dedicated to eliciting that same sensibility from his students is testimony to his depth as a humanist, – and to his commitment to education.'

-Since 2015, Petra Massey has been running her own Spymonkey clown workshops in London, for Phoenix Futures, who help people recovering from addiction.
+From 2015 to 2019, Petra Massey ran her own Spymonkey clown workshops in London, for Phoenix Futures, who help people recovering from addiction.
 These are 'aimed at anyone in stable recovery from drugs or alcohol.
 Petra will work on techniques that build your confidence, optimism, and creativity, and tap into what makes us laugh and why...finding your funny.'